Lo Mein. Delicious long egg noodles stir fried with an assortment of colorful vegetables in a delicious savory sauce! So quick and simple!

 - 3 cloves garlic minced

-- ¼ cup chicken stock or any stock of your choice
+- ¼ cup chicken stock low sodium (or beef or vegetable stock)

 Instructions